deskvillage/dannychadburn.github.io/about.md

 When I took the freelance leap, I opted for a trading name after growing tired of phonetically spelling my own surname for the past few decades.

-I mashed together a list of two-syllable adjectives with various words that rhyme with .com, then ran them through a domain name checker.
+So I mashed together a list of two-syllable adjectives with various animals that rhyme with .com, then ran them through a domain name checker.

 [tidyswan.com](/index) jumped out of the pack, with the added benefit of 'tidy' being slang for 'good' or 'nice' in my birthplace of Wales.